NathanM9/NathanM9/README.md

 - 👋 Hi, I’m @NathanM9
-- 👀 I’m interested in Cybersecurity and programming
+- 👀 I’m interested in NLP & speech to text models
-- 🌱 I’m currently learning Learning CSS and HTML at the moment!
-- 💞️ I’m looking to collaborate on css and html and python
 - 📫 How to reach me: Github NathanM9

 <!---